google_counter

 • Hormonal treatment – used for hormone-producing tumors (for example, with pituitary neoplasms) to correct metabolic disorders.

-Specialized hospitals and cost of treatment for brain tumor
+Specialized hospitals for brain tumor treatment without surgery

 Non-surgical treatment of brain tumors is usually carried out in the departments of neurosurgery or interventional neuroradiology.
 The patient remains under the supervision of neurologists and neurosurgeons during his stay in the hospital.
 Leading hospitals that offer minimally invasive and non-surgical treatment of brain neoplasms are: